-226 4.
-Environmental Consequences 4.9 Impacts on Noise 4.9.1 Impact Assessment Methodology The noise impact assessment methodology used in PSPP PA/FEIS Section 4.9.1 (p.
+4. Environmental Consequences 4.9 Impacts on Noise 4.9.1 Impact Assessment Methodology The noise impact assessment methodology used in PSPP PA/FEIS Section 4.9.1 (p.
 4.9-1 et seq.) was used to analyze the PSEGS in this Draft SEIS.
 Additionally, this analysis includes an assessment of the effects of construction-related vibration levels at nearby sensitive uses.
-Groundborne vibration levels resulting from construction activities were estimated using data published by the Federal Transit Administration (FTA) in its Transit Noise and Vibration Impact Assessment document (FTA, 2006).
-Potential vibration levels resulting from PSEGS construction activities are identified at the nearest sensitive receptor based on the receptor's distance from construction activities.
-The analysis of direct and indirect impacts associated with the Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.9.2 (pp. 4.9-5, 4.-6).
-The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.9.3 below).
+Groundborne vibration levels resulting from construction activities were estimated using data published by the Federal Transit Administration (FTA) in the Federal Transit Administration's Transit Noise and Vibration Impact Assessment document (FTA, 2006).
+Potential vibration levels resulting from Palen Solar Electric Generating System (PSEGS) construction activities are identified at the nearest sensitive receptor based on the sensitive receptor's distance from construction activities.
+The analysis of direct and indirect impacts associated with the Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in Palen Solar Power Project (PSPP) PA/FEIS Section 4.9.2 (pp. 4.9-5, 4.9-6).
+The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft Supplemental Environmental Impact Statement (SEIS) to reflect the updated cumulative scenario (see Section 4.9.3 below).

 4.9.2 Direct and Indirect Impacts of the PSEGS

-Noise impacts associated with the PSEGS could be created during the approximately 34-month construction period, approximately 30-year operation and maintenance period, and short-term closure and decommissioning activities.
-The PSEGS location and nearby sensitive receptors remain essentially the same as those identified for the PSPP; therefore, project-related effects would be the same as identified for the PSPP.
+Noise impacts associated with the Palen Solar Electric Generating System could be created during the approximately 34-month construction period, approximately 30-year operation and maintenance period, and short-term closure and decommissioning activities.
+The Palen Solar Electric Generating System location and nearby sensitive receptors remain essentially the same as those identified for the Palen Solar Power Project; therefore, project-related effects would be the same as identified for the Palen Solar Power Project.

 Construction

-The construction period for the PSEGS would be approximately 34 months, with construction activities anticipated to commence during the fourth quarter of 2013 and conclude in June 2016.
-Compared to the PSPP, construction period of the PSEGS would be shorter by about 5 months but would require a higher intensity in construction efforts as well as an increase in the overall number of workers present at the project site on a daily basis.
-In addition, whereas the acreage of the two power plant units associated with the PSPP would be 1,380 acres each, the acreages for solar field Unit 1 and Unit 2 for the PSEGS would be approximately 1,644 acres and 1,883 acres, respectively.
-Thus, with the increased footprint of the solar field as a whole within the PSEGS site, the shortest distance of the nearby off-site sensitive receptors from construction activities and equipment at the site could be closer than what would have occurred for the PSPP, resulting in higher temporary noise levels at the sensitive receptor locations.
-Construction activities associated with the PSEGS would increase the ambient noise levels at the identified off-site sensitive receptors.
+The construction period for the Palen Solar Electric Generating System would be approximately 34 months, with construction activities anticipated to commence during the fourth quarter of 2013 and conclude in June 2016.
+Compared to the Palen Solar Power Project, the construction period of the Palen Solar Electric Generating System would be shorter by about 5 months but would require a higher intensity in construction efforts as well as an increase in the overall number of workers present at the project site on a daily basis.
+In addition, whereas the acreage of the two power plant units associated with the Palen Solar Power Project would be 1,380 acres each, the acreages for solar field Unit 1 and Unit 2 for the Palen Solar Electric Generating System would be approximately 1,644 acres and 1,883 acres, respectively.
+Thus, with the increased footprint of the solar field as a whole within the Palen Solar Electric Generating System site, the shortest distance of the nearby off-site sensitive receptors from construction activities and equipment at the site could be closer than what would have occurred for the Palen Solar Power Project, resulting in higher temporary noise levels at the sensitive receptor locations.
+Construction activities associated with the Palen Solar Electric Generating System would increase the ambient noise levels at the identified off-site sensitive receptors.

-As discussed in Section 4.9.2 of the PSPP PA/FEIS (p.
-4.9-2), construction noise would elevate the existing ambient noise level at the nearest Palen Solar Electric Generating System Draft SEIS 4.9-1 July 2013
+As discussed in Section 4.9.2 of the Palen Solar Power Project PA/FEIS (p.
+4.9-2), construction noise would elevate the existing ambient noise level at the nearest Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement 4.9-1 July 2013